 Though Kenzie still has a part-time job, (which we think is a great way to supplement your freelancing career when you’re first starting out), her goal is to “make [writing] my sole job.”

 There’s no shame in taking your time to transition to full-time freelance writing, and we asked Kenzie about what has helped her grow her freelance business so far.

-Here are Kenzie’s top tips for freelance success:
+Here are Kenzie’s top tips for freelance writing success:

-- Between [Amanda] and the Contena Academy, I learned to look at freelancing jobs with new eyes.
+- Between [Amanda] and the training modules in Contena Academy, I learned to look at freelancing jobs with new eyes.
 I learned how to vet employers, deciding who was worth my time and who wasn’t.